 PACs play an essential role in elections by providing resources needed for campaigns that would otherwise go unfunded by individual contributors alone.

-They also allow large donors – such as corporations and wealthy individuals – to pool their resources together to have more influence over which candidates get elected.
+They also allow large donors—such as corporations and wealthy individuals—to pool their resources to exert more influence over which candidates are elected.

 This has led some critics to argue that too much power is concentrated on just a few people who may not necessarily represent the best interests of voters at large.